AngelosGkiose/dailyflow/README.md

 # DailyFlow

-DailyFlow is a full-stack task management application built primarily as a **backend REST API project** using FastAPI.
+DailyFlow is a full-stack task management application built with **FastAPI, PostgreSQL, React, and Docker**.

-The main focus of the project is backend development: REST API design, authentication, database relationships, layered architecture, filtering, pagination, database migrations, and containerization.
+The project focuses on building a structured REST API with authentication, database relationships, filtering, pagination, migrations, and containerization.

 A React frontend is included as a client for interacting with the API.

 ---

-## Backend Features
+## Features

 ### Authentication